Levy's zero-one law in game-theoretic probability: Game-theoretic expectation and probability

 The most noticeable difference between what we call superexpectation functionals and the standard expectation functionals is that the former are defined for all functions $f:\XXX\to\bbbrbar$ whereas the latter are defined only for functions that are measurable w.r.\ to a given $\sigma$-algebra.
 The notion of superexpectation functional is more general since every expectation functional can be extended to the whole of $\bbbrbarX$ as the corresponding upper integral.
 Namely, $\EEE(f)$ can be defined as the infimum of the expectation of $g$ (taken to be $\infty$ whenever the expectation of $\max(g,0)$ is $\infty$) over all measurable functions $g\ge f$.
 The extension may no longer be an expectation functional but is still a superexpectation functional.

-Superexpectation functionals have been studied in the past in many different contexts under different names; in our terminology we mainly follow \cite{hoffmann-jorgensen:1987}, except that we abbreviate ``outer probability content $\sigma$-subadditive on $[0,\infty]^X$'' to ``superexpectation functional''.
+\begin{remark} Superexpectation functionals have been studied in the past in many different contexts under different names; in our terminology we mainly follow \cite{hoffmann-jorgensen:1987}, except that we abbreviate ``outer probability content $\sigma$-subadditive on $[0,\infty]^X$'' to ``superexpectation functional''.
 Upper previsions studied in the theory of imprecise probabilities are closely related to superexpectation functionals, one difference being that upper previsions are only defined on the bounded functions in $\bbbrbarX$.
+There is a burgeoning literature, started by \cite{artzner/etal:1999}, on coherent measures of risk, which are close to being mappings $f\mapsto\EEE(-f)$, where $\EEE$ is an outer probability content; coherent measures of risk, however, are usually defined only for functions $f$ that are measurable and do not take values $\pm\infty$. \end{remark}

 \ifnotJOURNAL \begin{remark} It is sometimes useful to have the stronger form

 of (\ref{eq:weak-coherence}).
 Even the strong form (\ref{eq:strong-coherence}) follows from Axioms \ref{ax:order}--\ref{ax:countable}.
 Indeed, if $f>0$ but $\EEE(f)=0$, Axioms \ref{ax:order}--\ref{ax:countable} imply